pabloluceroschneider/react-flask-mysql/README.md

-# Small project made to learn python/flask/react/webpack/mysql
+# CRUD of PRODUCTS
+This is a small projects made to learn Flask (python), React, Webpack and MySQL.

 Videos: